 Jump to Recipe Instructions

-Tips to Simplify Unstuffed Egg Rolls
+Testing Tips to for Unstuffed Egg Roll Bowl

 • Prep: I recommend having all your ingredients out and ready, since this comes together very quickly.